-This is my personal plan for hunkering down if and when an Ebola or other type of pandemic becomes eminent.
+This is my personal plan for hunkering down if and when an Ebola or another type of pandemic becomes imminent.
 I make no claim to its accuracy or to whether it will keep me safe from illness.
 That being said, common sense and the ability to think clearly under duress will prevail and I have a high degree of confidence that the steps I am taking will be the right ones.

 I would like to end with a call to action.
 What is your plan?
 Do you have some ideas that we can learn from?
 I am all ears and would love to hear from you.

 Bargain Bin: Here are some of the items mentioned in this article.
 Most if not all are basic preps you should have on hand, pandemic or not.